Smiling woman with long brown hair wearing a magenta top.

 I know how hard it is to break out of survival mode—but I also know it’s possible.
 I’ve worked with children and families in your situation for over twenty years in various capacities and have seen the most amazing transformations.
-I live, breath, and eat this work for personally and professionally like many of my families.

-You don’t have to live in a constant state of “just getting through the day.”
+Your child doesn’t have to live in a constant state of “just getting through the day.”
 You and your child deserve more than that, and I’d love to help you get there.

 • Oakland Children’s Hospital